zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

         --config-append="runscripts no" linux

-The linux package includes a post-install script that runs mkinitramfs(8) and updates the GRUB config.
+The linux package includes a post-install script that runs
+***mkinitramfs(8)*** and updates the GRUB config.
 This script is disabled here for manual execution later.

-**FIXME**
-Important:
+**Important:**
 When you update the linux package through the package manager, the old kernel and its modules are removed as part of the update process.
 This can cause issues if the system is still using the old kernel while the new one is being installed.
 For example:

 * If the new kernel fails to install correctly, the system may be left without a working kernel.

 * The running system might encounter issues due to missing modules after the update, as the kernel modules corresponding to the old kernel are removed.

-    To avoid these problems, it is recommended to lock the linux package from automatic updates and handle kernel updates separately using pkgman-update(8).
+To avoid these problems, it is recommended to lock the linux package from automatic updates and handle kernel updates separately using
+***pkgman-update(8)***.
 This ensures that the current working kernel remains intact until the new one is fully installed and tested.
-For more details, see pkgman-lock(8).
+For more details, see ***pkgman-lock(8)***.

-    If you installed the kernel using this method, proceed to "3.11.
-Kernel Firmware" if your system requires additional firmware, or "3.12.
+If you installed the kernel using this method, proceed to [2.11.
-    Initramfs" otherwise.
+Kernel Firmware](#211-kernel-firmware) if your system requires additional firmware, or [2.12.
+Initramfs](#212-initramfs) otherwise.

 #### 2.10.2.
 Manual Kernel Compilation